Marketplace Seller Management: How to Attract Sellers on Your B2C Marketplace

 This case also demonstrates that it is important to adapt your strategy to a targeted seller’s personal characteristics.

-In Indian society, the family business is very common; thus the virtual shopping mall platform is not only showcasing the existing seller’s success, but it is doing it in a way that fits the targeted vendors’ values.
+In Indian society, the family business is very common; thus the virtual wholesale shopping mall platform is not only showcasing the existing seller’s success, but it is doing it in a way that fits the targeted wholesale suppliers’ values.

 For a B2B seller, going global usually requires a large budget and significant infrastructure changes.
-Emphasize the advantages of working through an online marketplace to convince B2B-sellers:
+Emphasize the advantages of working through an online mall to convince B2B-sellers:

 - minimum costs;